GeorgePimpleton/yagr-pw5e-petzold/README.md

 # yagr-pw5e-petzold (Yet Another github repository for Charles Petzold's "Programming Windows", 5th Edition)
-A github repository of revised C source code for Charles Petzold's Programming Windows 5th Edition ISBN-10 157231995X, adapting to the modern WinAPI
+A github repository of revised C source code for Charles Petzold's Programming Windows 5th Edition ISBN-10 157231995X, adapting to the modern WinAPI.

+No representation is made that the source code belongs to me, it's simply reproduced here for convenience (so you don't need to dig up the physical media of the book) and remains the copyright of Charles Petzold.

 ----